Jgkmnx/INFOTC-1600_Project04/linux-basics.md

 ## What is Linux?

 Linux is an open-source operating system that began in 1991 as a project by Linus Torvalds with the creation of the Linux kernel.
-Over time, it has grown into a powerful and flexible platform through the contributions of thousands of developers worldwide who continue to improve and expand its capabilities[1].
+Over time, it has grown into a powerful and flexible platform through the contributions of thousands of developers worldwide who continue to improve and expand its capabilities.

 As an operating system, Linux controls how your computer functions by managing hardware and system resources to keep everything running efficiently.
-It also offers a wide selection of desktop environments, allowing users to customize both the appearance and usability of their system to suit individual preferences[1].
+It also offers a wide selection of desktop environments, allowing users to customize both the appearance and usability of their system to suit individual preferences.

 ![Linux Penguin](linux.jpg)